vegalyraevt/vegalyraevt/projects.md

 ### Key Features:
 - Real-time singing synthesis
-- Original song composition capabilities
+- Original song composition capabilities using midi prsets
 - Voice modeling and emotional expression
 - Integration with stream alerts and events
+- Real time Utau and Diffsinger singing

 ### Current Status:
 In active development.
 You can preview songs from early testing playing on the first 5 minutes of every Twitch stream during the "starting soon" section.